 The first thing you'll need to do is find the right APN settings for the network you want to use.
 You'll be able to find these at the support pages at the carrier website.
-The settings will look like this example for Straight Talk:
+The settings will look like this example for Mint SIM:

-Once you've found your mobile network settings, the rest will be the same on all devices.
-You're looking for the "Access Point Names" section.
+Once you've found the "Access Point Names" section.
 Tap to open it.

 This is where you will enter the settings you got from your carrier's website.
 Two very important things here:

-- Not every setting in the "Edit access point" screen will need filled in.
+- Not every setting in the "Edit access point" screen will need to be filled in.
 Only fill in the items your carrier provides, and leave the rest as-is.